-Details appearing on the preliminary electoral roll are electors names (surname, then first names) listed alphabetically.
+Details appearing on the preliminary electoral roll are elector names (surname, then first names) listed alphabetically.
 The qualifying address of the elector is shown alongside.
 No postal addresses or occupations are shown.

-Any alterations to the residential electoral roll should be made:
+Any alterations to the residential electoral roll should be made by:

-- by completing the appropriate form at any NZ Post agency; or - by telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz
+- phoning 0800 ENROLNOW (0800 36 76 56); or - accessing the Electoral Commission website www.vote.nz.